freenas/freenas-docs/userguide/contribute.rst

 These instructions show using the Command Line Interface (CLI) with :command:`git`, but many graphical utilities are available.

-Go to or create a suitable location to store the local copy of the forked repository.
+Create a suitable directory to store the local copy of the forked repository.
 Download the repository with :command:`git clone`:

 :samp:`% git clone https://github.com/ghuser/webui.git`

 The download can take several minutes, depending on connection speed.

-Use :command:`cd` to go open the :file:`i18n` directory:
+Use :command:`cd` to go to the :file:`i18n` directory:

 :samp:`% cd src/assets/i18n/`